miso-lims/miso-lims/docs/_posts/2017-12-07-value-type-data.md

 ## Indices (also known as Barcodes, Molecular IDs, Tag Barcodes)

 An `Index` has a name, a sequence, a position (1 or 2) and is a member of an `Index Family`.
-And `Index Family` has a name and is associated with a sequencing platform, and can be archived to hide its members when creating new libraries.
+An `Index Family` has a name and is associated with a sequencing platform, and can be archived to hide its members when creating new libraries.
 ```
 addIndexFamily(name, platformType, archived)
 addIndex(familyName, name, sequence, position)